spring-projects/spring-integration-samples/intermediate/async-gateway/README.md

 But what about the cases where you can't (e.g, message was filtered out and discarded or routed into a unidirectional sub-flow)?

-Starting with Spring Integration 2.0, we are introducing support for an Asynchronous Gateway, which is a convenient way to initiate flows, where you may not know, if a reply is expected or how long will it take for it to arrive.
+Starting with Spring Integration 2.0, we introduced support for an Asynchronous Gateway, which is a convenient way to initiate flows, where you may not know, if a reply is expected or how long will it take for it to arrive.
 A natural way to handle these types of scenarios in Java would be to rely upon **java.util.concurrent.Future** instances.
 That is exactly what Spring Integration uses to support Asynchronous Gateways.

 This example demonstrates how you can apply an Asynchronous Gateway based on the following simple use case: